Nominal type system

-In computer science, a type system is a nominal or nominative type system (or name-based type system) if compatibility and equivalence of data types is determined by explicit declarations and/or the name of the types.
-Nominal systems are used to determine if types are equivalent, as well as if a type is a subtype of another.
+In computer science, a type system is nominal (also called nominative or name-based) if compatibility and equivalence of data types is determined by explicit declarations and/or the name of the types.
+Nominal systems are used to determine whether types are equivalent, as well as whether a type is a subtype of another.
 Nominal type systems contrast with structural systems, where comparisons are based on the structure of the types in question and do not require explicit declarations.

 Nominal typing

 Nominal typing means that two variables are type-compatible if and only if their declarations name the same type.
 For example, in C, two struct types with different names in the same translation unit are never considered compatible, even if they have identical field declarations.

 However, C also allows a typedef declaration, which introduces an alias for an existing type.
 These are merely syntactical and do not differentiate the type from its alias for the purpose of type checking.
 This feature, present in many languages, can result in a loss of type safety when (for example) the same primitive integer type is used in two semantically distinct ways.
 Haskell provides the C-style syntactic alias in the form of the type declaration, as well as the newtype declaration that does introduce a new, distinct type, isomorphic to an existing type.